vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Bisschop, Peter

-2002 On a quotation of the Skandapurāṇa in the Tīrthavivecanakān. ḍa of Laks.mīdhara’s Kr.tyakalpataru.
+2002 On a quotation of the Skandapurāṇa in the Tīrthavivecanakāṇḍa of Lakṣmīdhara’s Kr̥tyakalpataru.
 Studies in the Skandapurāṇa V. in: IIJ 45

 (2002), pp. 231–243.

 2006 Early Saivism and the Skandapurān ´ . a.
 Sects and Centres.
 GroningeṇGroningen Oriental Studies XXI.

-2006a The Sūtrapāt.ha of the Pāśupatasūtra. in: IIJ 49 (2006), 1–21.
+2006a The Sūtrapāṭha of the Pāśupatasūtra. in: IIJ 49 (2006), 1–21.

 Bisschop, Peter & Arlo Griffiths

-2003 The Pāśupata Observance (Atharvavedapariśis.t.a 40). in: IIJ 46 (2003), 315–48.
+2003 The Pāśupata Observance (Atharvavedapariśiṣṭa 40). in: IIJ 46 (2003), 315–48.

 Bloch, T.

-1902–03 The Temple of Mun. ḍeśvarī. in: ASI Annual Report 1902–03, 42 f.
-1906 Excavations at Basarh. in: Archaeological Survey of India, Annual Report (ASIAR) 1903–04.
+1902–03 The Temple of Muṇḍeśvarī. in: ASI Annual Report 1902–03, 42 f.
+1906 Excavations at Basarḥin: Archaeological Survey of India, Annual Report (ASIAR) 1903–04.
 Calcutta 1906, 81–122.

 1906–07 Excavations at Lauriya. in: ASI, Annual report 1906–07, 119–126.
 Bock, Andreas